Who Is Angelina Jolie?

 In 2014, the actress enjoyed the rewards of shaping a major blockbuster, both starring in and executive producing Disney's Maleficent.
 Jolie portrayed the sorceress title character, with the film taking on a woman-centered revisionist approach to the main villain from the animated classic Sleeping Beauty (1959).
 With U.S. critics divided on the Maleficent's merits, the project nonetheless worked box office magic, earning around $240 million domestically and an additional $517 million overseas.
-The sequel, Maleficent: Mistress of Evil, was set for an October 2019 release.
+The sequel, Maleficent: Mistress of Evil, hit theaters in October 2019.

 Director: 'In the Land of Blood and Honey,' 'Unbroken'

 Jolie also began honing her craft as a director.
 She made her feature-length directorial debut with 2011's In the Land of Blood and Honey, looking at a relationship horribly damaged by the Bosnian War.
 This was followed by 2014's Unbroken, a biopic that told the story of Olympian Louis Zamperini's survival in a Japanese POW camp.
 The film was based on the bestselling Laura Hillenbrand book of the same name and earned more than $163 million worldwide.

 'By the Sea,' 'First They Killed My Father'